Terrence Howard

 Terrence Howard Bio

-Terrence Dashon Howard (born March 11, 1969) is an American actor performing on film and television.
-He has received a Screen Actors Guild Award and earned nominations for an Academy Award, a Golden Globe Award, and two Independent Spirit Awards.
-Howard’s work spans leading film roles, stage work and long-running television drama.
+Terrence Dashon Howard, born March 11, 1969, is an American actor performing on film and television.
+Over a career that began in 1992, he has earned a Screen Actors Guild Award as well as nominations for an Academy Award, a Golden Globe Award, and two Independent Spirit Awards.
+He first drew wide attention for his portrayal of a pimp and aspiring rapper in the 2005 drama Hustle & Flow, a role that earned him an Academy Award nomination for Best Actor.

 Early Life and Background